 Ralph opened his briefcase and took out a small notebook and a thin mechanical pencil which appeared

 to be made of gold.
-Then Charles noticed that the wire binding on the notebook was also gold.
-The
+Charles noticed that the wire binding on the notebook was also gold.
+The notebook's

 “Throughout your life you've prayed often,” Ralph said, “and nothing ever came of it.
 Isn't that true?”